 How to Set up Your Aquarium

-- Rinse any dust from the river sand under running water.
+- Wash the river sand under running water to remove dust.

-- Plug in the heater and filter but don’t switch them on yet.
+- Plug in the filter units and heater but don’t turn them on.

-- Wash dust from your decor and arrange the items in the aquarium as desired.
+- Wash your decorations and arrange them in the tank as desired.

 Health and Disease